 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-In Fiscal Year (FY) 2015, Hawaii collected $8.6 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average Hawaii taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2015, Mississippi collected $10.9 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Mississippi taxpayer can afford this level of taxation.

-As shown in Chart 1, Hawaii’s state and local tax burden (tax collections divided by private sector personal income) was the third highest in the nation for FY 2015 at 20.6 percent—or 32 percent above the national average of 14.4 percent.
+As shown in Chart 1, Mississippi’s state and local tax burden (tax collections divided by private sector personal income) was the eighth highest in the nation for FY 2015 at 17.7 percent—or 23 percent above the national average of 14.4 percent.

-As shown in Chart 3, Hawaii’s 20.6 percent tax burden is greater than these combined industries: construction (8.5 percent), retail trade (7.1 percent), real estate and rental and leasing (3.5 percent), and utilities (1.3 percent.
+As shown in Chart 3, Mississippi’s 17.7 percent tax burden is greater than these combined industries: retail trade (8.1 percent), construction (6.7 percent), and farm earnings (2.5 percent).

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?